KratosMultiphysics/Kratos/CONTRIBUTING.md

 - [Submitting a fix](#submitting-a-fix)
 - [Becoming a maintainer](#becoming-a-maintainer)

-## Reporting a bug
+## Reporting a bug 🐛

 Please open an issue in order to report a bug.
 A template for bugs is provided.

-## Discussing the current state of the code
+## Discussing the current state of the code 🗣️

 Please open an issue in order to give any comment about the current state of the code.
 We also provide several templates for discussions and questions.

-Feedback is needed!
+Feedback is needed! 😊

-## Proposing new features
+## Proposing new features 🚀

-Please open an issue, or if you are already a developer and brave enough open a PR with the proposed changes ;).
+Please open an issue, or if you are already a developer and brave enough open a **PR** with the new features ;).
 We have specific templates for the requests.

+The structure of the branch must be: `subject/short-description`.
+For example for a new utility in the core: `core/adding-xxx-utility`.
+We separate the words using `-`.

-## Submitting a fix
+## Submitting a hotfix 🔥

 If you are already a developer, please create a new branch with the proposed changes.
 Then create a **Pull Request** (**PR**) and request a review.
+Define the proper labels in the corresponding **PR**.

-The structure of the branch must be: `subject/short-description`.
+We consider the same branch structure: `subject/short-description`.
 For example for a fix in the core of a given utility: `core/fix-xxx-utility`.
-We separate the words using `-`.

 If you are not developer, fork this project and open a **PR** with the proposed fix.
-You can become a developer, see next section.
+If you want to become a developer, please check next section.

-## Becoming a maintainer
+## Becoming a maintainer 👨‍💻

-Please contact the main maintainer at <kratosmultiphysics@gmail.com>.
+Please contact the main maintainer at <kratosmultiphysics@gmail.com> 📨.